Back to Blog

 The on-call product handles scheduling, paging, and alert routing.
 Status pages keep customers informed during outages.
 The whole thing runs in Slack or Microsoft Teams.

-Pricing is per-user: $15-25/user/month for the platform, plus $10-20/user/month if you add on-call.
+Public pricing at publication time was per-user: $15-25/user/month for the platform, plus $10-20/user/month if you add on-call.
 A 25-person team on the Pro plan with on-call runs about $13,500/year.

 What we built